deltaprojects/strongswan-docker/README.md

 If you need to open up vpn access using iptables INPUT rules add following environment variable **IPTABLES=true** and it will add the following rules:

 ```
--A INPUT -i vlan5 -p esp -j ACCEPT
+-A INPUT -p esp -j ACCEPT
--A INPUT -i vlan5 -p udp -m udp --sport 500 --dport 500 -j ACCEPT
+-A INPUT -p udp -m udp --sport 500 --dport 500 -j ACCEPT
--A INPUT -i vlan5 -p udp -m udp --sport 4500 --dport 4500 -j ACCEPT
+-A INPUT -p udp -m udp --sport 4500 --dport 4500 -j ACCEPT
 ```

-If you need to limit specific hosts or subnets allowed to send data to port 500 and 4500 add the following environment variable **IPTABLES_ENDPOINTS=172.16.10.30/32,172.16.9.35/32** and the last two rules will.
+If you want to limit specific hosts or subnets allowed to send data to port 500 and 4500 add the following environment variable **IPTABLES_ENDPOINTS=172.16.10.30/32,172.16.9.35/32**.
+If you want to put the rules on specific interface add the following environment variable **IPTABLES_INTERFACE=bond0**.
+These two variables will add *-s XXX* and/or *-i XXX* to the iptables rules.

 ##### ipsec.conf: leftfirewall